Gamsberg

 The Gamsberg is a mountain in the Appenzell Alps, overlooking the region of Walenstadt in the canton of St. Gallen.
-Located in the Alvier group it is the culminating point of the range lying between Lake Walenstadt and Toggenburg.
+Located in the Alvier group, it is the culminating point of the range lying between Lake Walenstadt and Toggenburg.

 The summit is relatively difficult to access.
 There is no trail leading to the top.

-Not to be confused with the mountain of the same name in Namibia.
+The Gamsberg is part of the Alvier chain (Alvierkette or Alviergruppe), located southeast of the Churfirsten, together with the (from west to east): Fulfirst, Alvier, Gauschla and Gonzen, among others.